SubhamJM/Payment_confusion_detector_sms/README.md

 - Complete the 9-dot calibration (click each red dot 5 times until it turns green).

-- Stare at the "Regulatory Compliance" fee in the Order Summary for 5 seconds to trigger the AI response.
+- Stare at the any portion of webpage for 5 seconds to trigger the AI response.